-The David Wilcox show originally scheduled for April 3, 2020 has been POSTPONED.
+The David Wilcox show originally scheduled for April 3, 2020 has been RESCHEDULED to March 17, 2022.
 Refunds will be available starting May 1 at point of purchase.

 David Wilcox is a brilliant song writer, a great singer, and one of the hottest guitar players in the world.
 He first made his name as a wild, live performer and then as a first-rate recording artist whose work, from “Out Of The Woods” (1980) to his last solo release, “Boy In The Boat” (2007), stands the test of time.